dominiquedevriese/ogp-notes/effect_interfaces.md

 ```
 This implementation has the disadvantage that it cannot be combined with other types of loggers.
 For example, we cannot combine `LengthRestrictedLog` with `LogWithPrefix` to obtain a length-restricted log that will first add a prefix to all messages, or with a hypothetical `FileLog` to send length-restricted logs to a file on disk.
-An alternative is to implement `LengthRestrictedLog` as a wrapper around an underlying log effect instance:
+An solution to this problem is to implement `LengthRestrictedLog` as a wrapper around an underlying log effect instance:
 ```java
 public class LengthRestrictedLog implements Log {
     public static final int MAXIMUM_LENGTH = 100;